 Follow the story of foreign researcher and Nobel Laureate Gunnar Myrdal whose study, An American Dilemma (1944), provided a provocative inquiry into the dissonance between stated beliefs as a society and what is perpetuated and allowed in the name of those beliefs.
 His inquiry into the United States’ racial psyche becomes a lens for modern inquiry into how denial, cognitive dissonance, and unrecognized, unconscious attitudes continue to dominate racial dynamics in American life.
 The film’s unusual narrative sheds a unique light on the unconscious political and moral world of modern Americans.
 Archival footage, newsreels, nightly news reports, and rare southern home movies from the ’30s and ’40s thread through the story, as well as psychological testing into racial attitudes from research footage, websites, and YouTube films.

-Hear from experts — historians, psychologists, sociologists and Myrdal’s daughters — all filmed directly to camera.
-Witnesses work to exhume unconscious feelings Americans have about themselves and others.
+In AMERICAN DENIAL, hear from experts — historians, psychologists, sociologists and Myrdal’s daughters — while witnesses work to exhume unconscious feelings Americans have about themselves and others.
 Fascinated by the Myrdal question, the film’s experts reflect on it with emotion and intellectual rigor.
 At the core of their inquiry: How to reconcile individual feelings and thoughts with the bedrock values of our democracy?